iandouglas/streamerbot-examples/bit-redeem-media-catalog/README.md

 If you still get errors, check the Troubleshooting section below.

+## Advanced feature, change the "queue"

+I built this where everything happens on the "default" queue in Streamer.bot.
+If you want to use a different queue, then you'll need to create a new queue first:

+1. Click on the "Action Queues" tab at the top of Streamer.bot
+2. Click on the "Queues" tab
+3. Right-click in an empty area of the lie of queues and click "Add", give it a name, and whether it should block other things happening, click OK

+Then update the two actions that were imported by going back to the "Actions" tab at the top of Streamer.bot

+1. Double-click on the action name
+2. Pick your new queue from the drop-down list, click OK
+3. (repeat for both commands)

 ## Advanced feature, "base path"

 In my sample Google Sheet you'll see a row with a bit value of "-1" and a "Type" field called "base_path".
 This is an optional line that will set a base disk path for ALL media files in your spreadsheet if you don't want to type the same "C:\obs\assets" string over and over.
 Note that if you have media files on multiple disk drives, you should NOT use this feature.

+## Advanced feature, remove the queue pausing

+Okay, so you really, really, really want chaos and want all things to play all the time no matter what?

+In the subaction for the main command ("Bit redeems media and audio from CSV"), remove all the other subactions EXCEPT for the Execute Code subaction.

+## Future plans

+If people want it badly enough, here are some ideas for future expansion:

+- adding multiple sources, maybe pipe-delimited, like `source1|source2` and have the code randomly pick one, or analyze if one is already active, to use the next one (round-robin)
+- support for other audio/video formats to determine their duration
+- make it optional to only play one bit redeem at a time

 ## Troubleshooting